Quantum-35/Ride_My_Way_Challenge/README.md

 and passengers to join available ride offers.

 You can get the live version of challenge 2 in heroku of the backend [here](https://andela-challenge2-ride-with-me.herokuapp.com)

 You can get the live version of challenge 3 in heroku of the backend [here](https://fix-bugs.herokuapp.com)

+The link to the project documentation can be found [here](https://ridemywaychallenge3.docs.apiary.io/#)

 #### To use it
 ```
 1.Ensure you have postman installed in your system